argentsea/docfx/tutorials/Mapping/attributes.md

 ¹ The Enum name is saved as string.

 ² The Enum value is saved based on its underlying numeric value.
-The Enum integer *base type* (int, short, byte, etc.) must match the database type.
+The Enum integer *base type* (int, short, etc.) must match the database type.

 ³ This data type is not intended for general use.